OliverHesse/RedditBotResearchProject/README.md

-pie chart for age ranges and what subreddits they posted in box plot for stuff like post frequency of accounts in an age range average character count per comment. per age group python main.py uknews bot1 BotResearchProjectBot(by-/u/TiredAndExtraTired) python main.py uknews bot2 CommentBehavior(by-/u/noWinner)
+pie chart for age ranges and what subreddits they posted in box plot for stuff like post frequency of accounts in an age range average character count per comment. per age group average time to comment-replies and top level average time to reply-only replies distribution of top level comments vs replies

+python main.py uknews bot1 BotResearchProjectBot(by-/u/TiredAndExtraTired)
+python main.py uknews bot2 CommentBehavior(by-/u/noWinner)